 Technological evolution and substitution appears, in principle, to follow a similar technological life cycle pattern in planned economies, as amply documented for market economies.
-The present study has shown, that it is not only possible to model the pattern of technological change, but also to propose and test successfully an (although simple and preliminary) model of the driving forces of technological substitution processes in a planned economy.
-Comparative (economic) advantage appears therefore at work also in planned economies driving the diffusion of new and the replacement of old technologies.
-The study has also shown, that in some cases other (external) factors, e.g. related to the (geological) specifics of coal mining operations or other factors, planning may result in a strong discontinuity in diffusion and substitution patterns (discussed for instance in the example of roof support technologies), putting thus the preponderance of comparative technological and economic advantages in the long term changes in the technology base at coal mines in the USSR into perspective.
+The present study has shown that it is not only possible to model the pattern of technological change, but also to propose and test successfully a (although simple and preliminary) model of the driving forces of technological substitution processes in a planned economies, driving the diffusion of new technologies and the replacement of old technologies.
+The study has also shown, that for other (external) factors, e.g., related to the (geological) specifics of coal mining operations or other factors, planning may result in a strong discontinuity in diffusion and substitution patterns (discussed in the example of roof-support technologies), thus putting the preponderance of comparative technological and economic advantages in the long-term changes in the technology base at coal mines in the USSR into perspective.

-The study has also revealed a number of shortcomings and limitations in the applicability of the proposed single and multiple logistic substitution models.
+The study revealed a number of shortcomings and limitations in the applicability of the proposed single and multiple logistic substitution models.
 The examples analyzed have shown that technological substitution patterns can show deviant behavior from the assumed logistic pattern.
-Whereas it is not surprising that sometimes the early phase of introduction a technology (i.e. below 10% market share) can sometimes proceed faster than suggested by the model in reflecting a kind of catch-up effect due to adoption externalities (documented often for market economies), a number of cases remain where the examples analyzed show that a particular model of technology diffusion and substitution may only be applicable during a certain time period of the life cycle of a given technology.
+Whereas it is not surprising that the early phase of introduction of a technology (i.e., below 10% market share) can sometimes proceed faster than that suggested by the model in reflecting a kind of catch-up effect due to adoption externalities (documented often for market economies), a number of cases remain where the examples analyzed show that a particular model of technology diffusion and substitution may only be applicable during a certain time period of the life cycle of a given technology.

 There are two reasons for this.
-First, the importance of external events, have already be mentioned.
-Among the ones discussed in this paper, we recall the effect of World War II and the consequent rapid reconstruction of mines, which in some cases slowed down the diffusion of more recent (and more expensive) technology, or the discovery of important opencast mining resources, which enabled opencast mining methods at all to enter a phase of (logistic) substitution with underground mining.
-Secondly, the specifics of coal mining as an industrial process, i.e., the technology employed is first of all a result of the natural bedding conditions of the deposit mined, have to be considered.
-Finally, also the impact of centrally planning and its different market clearing mechanism ought to be considered, also the study has shown that its influence on deviations from the basic pattern of technological change (e.g. when compared to market economies) appears to be relatively small, at least in the industry sector considered in this study.
+First is the importance of external events, which has already been mentioned.
+Among those discussed, we recall the effect of World War II and the consequent rapid reconstruction of mines, which in some cases slowed down the diffusion of more recent (and more expensive) technology, and the discovery of important opencast mining resources, which enabled opencast mining methods to enter a phase of (logistic) substitution with underground mining.
+Second, the specifics of coal mining as an industrial process, i.e., the technology employed is first of all a result of the natural bedding conditions of the deposit mined, have to be considered.
+The impact of central planning and its different market-clearing mechanism should also be considered; this study has shown that its influence on deviations from the basic pattern of technological change (e.g., when compared to market economies) appears to be relatively small, at least in the industry sector discussed herein.

-The areas of application of a particular mining technology are extremely heterogeneous (much more than in other industrial sectors).
-This explains why not all technologies can be applied in 100% of the deposits mined and sometimes a deviation from the historically observed logistic substitution pattern towards the end of the life cycle of a particular mining technology, (when it enters its most difficult and least advantageous areas of applications) can be observed.
+The areas of application of a particular mining technology are extremely heterogeneous, much more than in other industrial sectors.
+This explains why not all technologies can be applied in 100% of the deposits mined and why a deviation from the historically observed logistic substitution pattern toward the end of the life cycle of a particular mining technology (when it enters its most difficult and least advantageous areas of applications) can sometimes be observed.